Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - std::chrono

 ## Video 60: Optimize all the things!
 Exploring performance hacks
+### Optimizations:
+- Strings get dynamically allocated and tend to be copied around a lot.
+Strings are value types
+- Optimization Patterns
+    - Precomputation
+        - remove computation from the hot part of the program by performing it before execution arrives at the hot code -- earlier in the program, at link time, compile time, or design time
+    - Lazy computation
+        - Remove computation from code paths by performign the computation closer to the point where it is needed
+    - Batching
+        - perform computation on serveratl items together rather than one item at a time
+    - Caching
+        - Reduce computation by saving and reuisting the result of an expenisve computation rather than recomputing them
+    - Specialization
+        - Reduce computaiton by removeing generality taht is not used
+    - Taking bigger bites
+        - Reduce computaiton by removing generality that is not used
+    - Taking bigget bites
+        - Reduce the cost of a repeated operation by acting on bigger groups of input at a time
+    - Hinting
+        - Reduce computation by providing a hint that might improve performance
+    - Optimizing the expected path
+        - Test for inputs or events at run time in decreasing order of expected frequency
+    - Hashing
+    - Double-checking
+        - Reduce computaiton by performing an inexepensive check, followed if necessary by an expensive check
+- Reduce the use of dynamic Variables
+- Use a master pointer to hold all dynamically allocated data in a big block
+- prefer std::async to std::thread
+- there should be as many threads as there are physical cores
+- try to avoid synchronization
+    - reduce the scope of critical sections
+    - limit the number of concurrent threads
+    - don't busy wait on a single core system
+    - don't wait forever

 ### Some things to consider checking for
 - No unnecessary work
     - No unnecessary copying